 How to delete pages and other elements

-To delete pages and other elements from your site map, click and drag any existing element, then drop it into the trash can in the Site Map Toolbar ( illustrated below).
+To delete pages and other elements from your site map, hover your cursor over an existing element, then click the trash can icon to delete it (illustrated below).

 FAQ: How many items will fit in my main navigation bar?

 There isn't a black-and-white answer to this question; the total number of items that will fit in your main navigation bar depends on the number of characters in the names of your main navigation items.

 For example, having main navigation items with short navigation names (e.g., News, Media, Donate) will allow you to have a greater total number of items in your main navigation bar.
 This is because each item consists of a relatively small number of characters.
 On the other hand, having main navigation items with long navigation names (e.g., Annual Appeal, Eucharistic Adoration) means a fewer total number of items will fit in your main navigation bar.

 Regardless, we recommend using 4-6 main navigation items on your website.